 Business resilience planning ensures that companies can respond, resume, adapt and restore determined levels of business activities after a certain risk.
 Through resilience planning, companies can reduce and minimise various losses occurring to the business during a disruption.
 Resilience planning also helps companies to avoid distress and to recover quicker from a crisis.

-Lack of resilience planning can lead to risks in personnel health and safety.
+Lack of planning can lead to risks in personnel health and safety.
+Risks may be harmful for reputation.